How to Become a Juvenile Delinquent in 5 Easy StepsOn October 2, 2019 by Elyse

 A telegram, supposedly from the Pennsylvania Railroad Company, shows young Floyd had a promising future ahead of him:

 Floyd startled the world alright. . . just not in the way his relatives might have hoped.
-His name was back in the Seattle Star later that year but not to announce his next great invention.
-Instead, the newspaper gleefully recounted the beginning of a wave of petty crimes and madcap misadventures that would change his reputation from a “boy inventor” to a “joy riding kid” and an “automaniac.”
+His name was back in the newspaper later that year, but not to announce his next great invention.
+Instead, the Seattle Star gleefully recounted the beginning of a wave of petty crimes and madcap misadventures that would change his reputation from a “boy inventor” to a “joy riding kid” and an “automaniac.”

 The historical record is silent on the motivation for Floyd’s transformation from genius to juvenile delinquent, but it reveals a clear, if unexpected, career trajectory over a few days in June 1911.
 By no means do I endorse juvenile delinquency.
 However, if you’re still bitter about whatever track your high school’s career aptitude test recommended, Floyd’s story will remind you early indicators don’t always predict future success—or at least, not conventional success.

 I don’t know about you, but I spent most of my early teenage years fawning over boy bands and stressing out about pimples.
 Not Floyd; he found his calling early, and by the time he was 13 or 14, he was already making inroads in the criminal justice system.

 As best I can tell, his name first appeared in newspapers in 1908, after he was arrested for “numerous depredations in Ballard, some of which had been very annoying to the local police.”
 These “very annoying crimes” must have been more serious than egging a neighbor’s house or playing loud music late at night because the court sentenced him to reform school.
 Cue ominous music.